Example text

 IMGVIEW.EXE

 Hey, I'm Crystal and I practically live in the 90s.
-This website is mainly to share my creative work (software and artwork).
+This website is mainly to share my creative work (software and 3D stuff).

 Firefox or Librewolf recommended.